ensnare-org/ensnare-v1/NOTES.md

 - **entity**: structures that define and operate on entities.
 Project, parts, etc., go here.
 NO EGUI (but if you want EntityBounds without egui, then you have to make all these things generic!).
 - **egui**: reusable egui widgets.
+This crate doesn't (and can't) know about specific entities.
 - **core-egui**: widgets that display building blocks.
 - **entity-egui**: widgets that draw entity infrastructure.
-- **instruments**: "batteries included" instruments.
+- **entities**: "batteries included" instruments.
 FM synth, reverb, etc. NO EGUI.
-- **instruments-egui**: widgets that display instruments, as well as Entity wrappers for them.
+- **entities-egui**: widgets that display instruments, as well as Entity wrappers for them.
 - **toys**: a collection of simple instruments as Entities, to show how to make a separate crate.
 - **services**: interfaces to external things.
 - **proc-macros**: proc-macros.

+# 2024-01-21: crate organization part 2

+There is a little voice in my head that keeps asking "why are you going through all this trouble to separate core from entity, and egui from not-egui?"
+I'm starting to accept that this voice is smarter than I am.
+But in the interests of recording all my relevant thoughts, even the bad ones, here's my justification.

+**Why keep Entity separate**: I didn't want to require everyone using my core crate to also take the baggage of the Entity system.
+Responses: (1) you'll be lucky if anyone uses the crate at all; (2) you can #cfg[]-guard that stuff if you want; (3) if you really think the core things are useful and reusable, then you should make a PJRC-like audio crate that really knows nothing about Ensnare concepts, and then use it at arm's length, rather than still requiring everyone to use ensnare-core types.

+**Why keep egui separate**: likewise, I didn't want to pull in an egui dependency that maybe nobody else needed.
+Responses #1 and #2 are valid here as well.

+# 2024-01-22: crate naming and more thoughts on dividing lines

+"element" is a good substitute for "building block."
+I was thinking of "primitive" for a while, but that's an ugly name.

+What's an element, what's an entity, what's entity infrastructure?

+- An **element** is something that more than one entity is composed of.
+An oscillator or envelope is an element because many instruments use it.
+Elements don't know about Entity Uids.
+There is no programmatic definition of an element.
+- An **entity** implements the Entity trait.
+The Ensnare DAW won't refer to concrete Entity types in its code (except for the factory initializer).
+- **Entity infrastructure** handles all the relationships among Entities.
+Some parts of entity infrastructure might look like Entities (the built-in sequencer is a good example), but the DAW will refer to them concretely, and the user typically won't have the option to mix and match them like Entities.

+Core crate ingredients:
+- All elements.
+  - **core**
+- All entity infrastructure.
+  - **entity**
+- The egui widgets that elements and infra need, but maybe behind a feature and/or in an `egui` module. (maybe refactor reusable widgets into a non-ensnare crate)
+  - **egui**
+  - **core-egui**
+  - **entity-egui**

+Entities crate ingredients:
+- All "batteries included" entities.
+  - **entities**
+  - All their egui widgets.
+  - **entities-egui**

+Still separate crates:
+  - **toys**
+  - **services**
+  - **proc-macros**